Unicorn Panel is under active development and this documentation is currently outdated.

 Hardware requirements

-- Alpine v3.21 or above.
+Alpine v3.20 or above.
 We recommend the latest version of Alpine.

-If you plan on using UPCP's email facilities, the recommended minimum RAM requirement is 1GB.
+If you plan on using UPCP's email facilities, the recommended minimum RAM requirement is 1GB for that individual server.

 Installation steps

-Copy and paste your the installation command into the terminal:
+Copy and paste the installation command into the terminal:

 sh -c "$(curl -sL https://unicornpanel.net/install)"